particle-iot/docs/src/content/tutorials/device-cloud/console.md

 <div align="center"><img src="/assets/images/console/usage-popup.png" class="small"></div>

 The numbers of devices and data operations will be updated within a half hour.
 Cellular data usage may be delayed for up to a week.

+### Billing limits

+You will receive warnings by email, and as a pop-up, and in the **Billing & Usage** tab in the console at 70%, 90%, and 100% of the allowable data operations.

+In the free plan, once you reach the 100% limit you have three days to switch the the Growth plan, or data will be stopped until the end of your billing month.
+It will automatically resume on the free plan at the beginning of the next billing month, still on the free plan, if you do not upgrade.

+In the growth plan, once you reach the 100% limit an additional block will be added to your plan.
+Starting at the next billing month your plan will include these additional block(s) and you will be billed accordingly.
+There is no additional charge at the time of the overage; it occurs only on the next billing cycle.

+### Upgrading to the growth tier

+Following the [link from the emails](https://www.particle.io/upgradetogrowth/) or **Billing & Usage** page leads to a contact form to initiate the upgrade process.
+A representative will contact you by telephone to complete the upgrade process to growth tier.

+When you upgrade to the growth tier, you will get an organization, which is the collection of products and accounts in your plan.
+The usage limits in the growth tier apply monthly across all products of the same type in your organization.
+Some limits vary between cellular, Wi-Fi, and tracker products.

+Additionally, all organization members still have a private sandbox in their account and can still have their own 100 free devices that do not count against your growth plan limits.

+If you already have your devices in a product, the entire product can be moved into your growth organization without affecting the customers, access tokens, or cloud API endpoints, so this should be a relatively easy transition.

 ## Product Tools